murphye/agent-skills-customer-service/README.md

 tickets ✔
 ```

-After the MCP clients are enabled, type:
+After the MCP clients are enabled, type in the `claude`, `codex`, or `gemini` prompt:
 ```
 I'm Alice (alice@example.com).
 My wireless headphones are defective, I want a refund.
 ```

 This will kick off a customer service chat session using the `customer-service` skill.
+The agent will:

+1. Identify the customer and their order
+2. Determine the refund eligibility
+3. Process the refund
+4. Provide the customer with the refund details

 For a more realistic chatbot experience, see the documentation below for easily running a LangGraph server and a web-based chat interface.